togethercomputer/slurm-operator/docs/installation.md

 slurm-worker-slinky-0                 2/2     Running   0          2m
 ```

+> [!NOTE]
+> The above output is with all Slurm components enabled and configured properly.

 ### With Accounting

 You will need to configure Slurm accounting to point at a database.
 There are